everledger/fabkit/README.md

 ### Run the network with different configurations

-You may want to run the network with multiple organisations or by using customised network and channel profiles.
+You may want to run the network with multiple organizations or by using customized network and channel profiles.

 To run the network in multi-org setup, you can use the `--org=<number>` flag, where `number` is a numeric integer: